PereiraLegend/My_Public_Projects/README.md

 * Some very simple games created in Python for min, in this case guessing, JO KEN PÔ, and Par Or Odd, very basic, but worth learning;

 * A simple Calculator created in JavaScript, HTML and CSS;

+* A Python program using a GUI for generating basic list files;

 Well it's just the beginning, but soon I'll fill in more projects 😅 😉